James O'Kelly (politician)

-James Joseph O'Kelly (1845 – 22 December 1916) was an Irish nationalist journalist, politician and member of the House of Commons of the United Kingdom of Great Britain and Ireland and as member of the Irish Parliamentary Party represented the Roscommon constituency between 1880 and 1916.
+James Joseph O'Kelly (1845 – 22 December 1916) was an Irish nationalist journalist, politician and member of the House of Commons of the United Kingdom of Great Britain and Ireland and as member of the Irish Parliamentary Party represented the Roscommon and North Roscommon constituencies between 1880 and 1916.

 Background

 His grandparents on his father's side came from County Roscommon.
 His father, John O'Kelly, ran a blacksmith's shop and dray making business in Dublin's Peterson's Lane, which connects Townsend Street with City Quay.
 He also owned the Cumberland cottages off Westland Row.
 He was educated in Dublin.
 He was sent to London at a very early age to learn the craft of sculpting from his maternal uncle John Lawlor, however, on his father's insistence, he returned from London to take up an apprenticeship in the family business.

 After his father's death in 1861, the Dublin properties were sold and the family moved to London.
 James returned to John Lawlor's studio where he worked for two years before departing to join the French Foreign Legion.